What Does A Fencer Wear?

 When you start to purchase equipment, you will see “FIE” equipment and “non-FIE” equipment.
-FIE stands for Federation International d’Escrime, the organization that governs our sport.
-FIE equipment means that the manufacturer has submitted samples of the equipment to an independent testing lab, and the equipment has been tested to rigorous standards, as set by a commission of the FIE.
-If the equipment meets these standards, the lab then certifies this equipment, the manufacturer agrees to continue to produce the equipment the same way in the future.
+FIE stands for Federation International d’Escrime, the organization that governs fencing.
+FIE equipment means that the manufacturer has submitted samples to an independent testing lab, the equipment was tested to rigorous standards, set by the FIE, the equipment meets these standards, the lab certifies this equipment, the manufacturer agreed to continue to produce the equipment the same way in the future.
 Any changes to the equipment manufacturing process requires the equipment to be re-submitted.
-This testing process is expensive, and FIE equipment is the most expensive of equipment available from any maker.
+This testing process is expensive, therefore FIE equipment is the most expensive equipment available from any maker.
 All FIE equipment has special labels sewn in so you can easily identify FIE gear.

-Non-FIE equipment may conform to many of the same standards as FIE equipment, and some of the manufacturers claim they may surpass some of them .
+Non-FIE equipment conforms to many of the same standards as FIE equipment, and some of the manufacturers claim they may surpass some of them .
 The equipment is “non-FIE” because the manufacturer has not submitted samples to be certified – usually due to the expense and time involved in the testing.
 Even non-FIE clothing (including masks) is usually required to meet a certain standard of durability to prevent injury.
-For the beginner, FIE clothing, with its significant additional expense, is probably not a wise purchase for beginner fencers.
-It is also heavier in weight and hotter to train in.

-The United States has determined that the difference between FIE and non-FIE gear is minimal, and does not require FIE gear for national and local competitions.
+United States Fencing has determined that the difference between FIE and non-FIE gear is minimal, and does not require FIE gear for national and local competitions.
 Therefore, non-FIE gear is still legal for competition in the United States.
-Most fencers in the U.S.A. acquire FIE gear once they plan to fence outside the country.
-Canada and several other countries only allow FIE gear to be used.
+Consequently most fencers in the U.S.A. start with non-FIE gear, only acquiring FIE gear once they plan to fence outside the country, because its much more affordable.

-The beginners practice glove is specially made with a padding to protect the fingers, knuckles, back of the hand, wrist and a part of the forearm closest to the wrist.
-It can be used in all 3 sword weapons.
-It is fairly inexpensive, between $15 – $22.00.
-As one advances you can upgrade to a weapon specific high quality glove.
-The basic starter glove usually comes in 5 sizes: xs-s-m-l and xl..
-You can also get a higher quality 3 weapon glove in sizes:7-11 (youth to adult).
+The basic practice glove is specially made with a padding to protect the fingers, knuckles, back of the hand, wrist and a part of the forearm closest to the wrist.
+Used in all 3 sword weapons, it is inexpensive, between $15 – $22.00.
+As one advances, upgrade to a weapon specific high quality glove.
+The basic starter glove usually comes in 5 sizes: xs-s-m-l and xl.
 Foil and epee gloves are the same, saber gloves for tournaments are made differently.

-Chest protectors are required for women in all weapons.
-Many fencing clubs (including ours) require them once you graduate from the introductory level.
-We often refer to them as body armor.
-They protect extremely well from bruising and anyone hitting hard.
-The chest is a target area all 3 weapons of fencing, this lightweight, very durable plastic molded piece of protection is a integral part of keeping participants safe.
-Although optional at higher levels for men, most men wear them, especially in foil and epee where stabbing with the point is very common.
+Chest protectors (often called body armor) are required for women in all weapons, and required for both sexes in foil and epee.
+Many fencing clubs (including ours) require them for both sexes in saber.
+The chest is a target area in all 3 weapons of fencing, therefore this lightweight, durable plastic molded piece of protection is a integral part of keeping participants safe.

 The fencing jacket is the same one used for all 3 weapons.
 When purchasing your own jacket it is important to get the correct weapon hand – either a right handed or left handed jacket as the zipper is sewn on either side.